python-spain/web-pycones/README.md

 $ ./docker/deploy.sh
 ```

-We use an external deployment to manage the production web.
+We use an external server deployment to manage the production environment.
 The deployment is automated with Travis:

 https://travis-ci.org/python-spain/web-pycones

 ## Configuration parameters